inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

     FROM <Invenio base image with OS of your choice supporting v14 and running Python 3.14>
     ```

+    At time of writing such image options are:

+    - For Debian: `FROM ghcr.io/inveniosoftware/invenio:14-debian`

 ## Switch from npm to pnpm

 *Required for upgrade*: **No, but recommended**.
 If you want to keep using npm, settings to verify are detailed below.